FNICKE/Medical-Recommendation/README.md

 - Continuous Learning :
             - The system uses machine learning techniques to refine recommendations based on user feedback, medical advancements, and ongoing data input.

+## Technologies Used
+ - Python: Backend development and machine learning (ML) model integration.
+ - Jupyter Notebooks: For developing and testing machine learning models, exploring data, and running experiments.
+ - Pandas & NumPy: Data handling and manipulation.
+ - SciPy: Advanced statistical analysis and optimization techniques.
+ - Scikit-learn: For building and training machine learning models.
+ - Flask: A lightweight web framework for creating the user interface.